Blue-Green Algae Reports.

 The looped trail continues through the sheltered woodlands until you complete the loop and retrace the trail back to the beach.
-At this point I was thankful I left plenty of time to relax on the beach in 5-star comfort with my new Pouch Couch and the contents of the cooler I had waiting in the car.
+At this point I was thankful I left plenty of time to relax on the beach in 5-star comfort with my new Inflatable Lounger and the contents of the cooler I had waiting in the car.
 I thoroughly enjoyed bathing in a warm sunset before heading back to Halifax for the night.

 Gaff Point is one of the most memorable, photo-rich, soul-restoring outings Nova Scotia has to offer.
 This trail was one of the most fulfilling hikes I’ve done recently.
 Blessed with great Summer weather, it was easily done with no worries.
 The hike was reminiscent of Taylor Head Provincial Park and similar in many ways.
 This smaller, southern shore version of that eastern shore gem has much of the same magnificence, packed into a smaller peninsula without skimping on the beach.
 Of all the amazing #coastal trails Nova Scotia has to offer, it’s impossible say which ones are the best, but Gaff Point is always high on the list in that conversation.

 The hike does require standard hiking preparation to ensure you’ll be safe and comfortable.
 You’ll want to be ready for rapidly changing coastal temperatures, wind, and weather conditions.
 Getting lost isn’t a concern if you stick to the trail, but the sheer cliffs and rocky coastline have plenty of dangers.
 Stepping mindfully, keeping a distance from eroding edges, and avoiding wet rocks are rules of thumb.